thiagodp/concordialang/README.md

 ✨ **Raise your applications' quality** ✨

+At a glance:

-1. Write requirements specifications with Concordia Language.
+1. Write agile requirements specifications with Concordia Language.

 2. Use Concordia Compiler to setup the testing environment for you.